byteoffset/svetovid/README.md

 Svetovid is a library what simplify reading properties from file.

-Library allows you to use environment variables in property file.
+Library allows using environment variables in property file.

 ### Properties file
 * Svetovid by default is looking for `application.properties` in `resources` directory in you Java project.